 The United Methodist Personal Investment Plan (UMPIP) is a personal investment plan available to all Clergy.

-To enroll, please complete the enrollment form, sign and fax to the Benefits Office at 410-309-9794.
+To enroll, please complete the contribution election form and send it to Wespath following the directions on the form.
 This form must also be signed by the church treasurer.
-For more information please contact the General Board of Pensions and Health Benefits at 1-800-851-2201
+For more information please contact Wespath at 1-800-851-2201.

 - UMPIP Summary Plan Description